eyeseegIT/Unit-1-Project/README.md

-# Unit 1 Project- The Slots
+# Unit 1 Project- The Number Slots

 Bringing a casino classic to you.
 Play the game <a href="https://unit-1-slot-machine.netlify.app">here</a>!